Identifying Depression In Your Child

 Consult your child’s primary care physician or reach out to a mental health professional who can better understand your child’s symptoms (whether those are associated with depression or are part of a different mental health issue) to provide a diagnosis and develop a treatment plan.
 This treatment may consist of talk therapy or a mix of talk therapy and medication, depending upon the severity of the symptoms.

 As a parent, you can help your child cultivate better lifestyle habits and coping mechanisms that will continue to benefit them throughout adulthood.
-While lifestyle changes will not treat child and adolescent depression, they will support symptom management.
+While lifestyle changes will not treat child and adolescent depression, they can still support symptom management when your child is depressed.
 Some of the healthy lifestyle habits you can help your child cultivate include:

 • Regular exercise and movement.